based-ghost/aspnet-core-vue-vuex-playground-template/README.md

 ```

 - **Unit Testing**
   - Jest - configured in package.json and pointed to run all tests in any files under /ClientApp/tests.
 Run ```npm run test:unit``` to execute.
+Unit tests for components `VCheckBox.render.tsx` and `Spinner.vue` are included as examples.

 ## Setup
   - [Node.js version >= 8](https://nodejs.org/en/download/)